zuri-training/CC-Generator-Team127/README.md

 ## Introduction

-### what are we building?
+### What are we building?
-we are building a library card of different kind of credit card designs whereby an authenticated (logged in) user can download the designs
+We are building a library of different card designs where a user can browse through, interact with, and also have the options to generate personal and unique credit cards.

 #### Technologies that will be used
 ###### DESIGN: